genomeud/Seedforce/Primula_palinuri/README.md

 USE

 Follow the script a01_de_novo_pipeline_stacks.sh.
 The folder "functions" contains all the functions required to run the script.
 Other analyses are available in the scripts folder

+The relevant paper is "ddRAD sequencing of the endangered species Primula palinuri Petagna reveals high levels of inter-population diversity"